 1 point for losing in “one stone shoot-out”.

 15 minutes before the game starts the first team (marked with *) will have 4 minutes of practice followed by two Last Stone Draws (LSD) consisting of 1 stone per player, 1 clockwise and 1 counter clockwise.
 The winner of LSD (lowest average) decides hammer.
 Team practising first plays yellow stones.
 The second team will practice after the first team has finalized its LSD.

 Please note that before the game starts a “game photo” of both teams will be taken.

 WCF approved sweeping equipment must be used.

-The two highest ranked teams in each group will qualify for A-playoff.
-Teams ranked third and fourth will qualify for the B-playoff.
-In group A and group C, the fifth ranked team will be out of the competition.
+The two highest ranked teams in each group will qualify for the play-offs.
+The other teams are out of the competition.